mtumilowicz/envers-revision-entity/README.md

 entity by specifying it as a parameter to the `@RevisionEntity` annotation.

 # project details
-* `RevisionEntity`: `com.example.envers.audited.revision.domain.RevisionEntity`
+* `RevisionEntity`: `com.example.envers.audited.revision.domain.CustomRevisionEntity`
-* `RevisionListener`: `com.example.envers.audited.revision.listener.RevisionEntityListener`
+* `RevisionListener`: `com.example.envers.audited.revision.listener.CustomRevisionEntityListener`